jelizaga/install_plus/README.md

 #### Grouping packages

-![Package groups as displayed by instally.](https://i.imgur.com/hfSmQrb.png "Choosing packages to install from chosen groups.")
+![Package groups as displayed by instally.](https://i.imgur.com/hfSmQrb.png "Choosing grouped packages to install.")

 *Group packages* using the `"groups"` field to create an *array of groups*: